sudogene/tp/docs/DeveloperGuide.md

   * Pros: Only one panel filter required
   * Cons: Training objects are not stored directly within the student class, hence it might be difficult to retrieve trainings

+### Mark-attend feature

+#### Implementation

+The mark-attend mechanism extends `Command` with the ability to mark a student as having attended a particular training session.

+This feature makes use of the `Attend` class which each student keeps track of.
+As stated above, by default an `Attend` object is constructed with `hasAttended = false`.
+This command sets `hasAttended` to equal to `true`.

+The mark-attend command takes in a `Training` index and multiple `Student` ids as input.
+Any error in the input format will result in the whole command being discarded and the state of the canoe coach book will remain unchanged.
+A list of possible input errors are listed below:
+- `Training` index is out of range -> `Training` cannot be found
+- `Student` index is out of range -> `Student` cannot be found
+- Empty parameters. i.e. `Training` index and/or `Student` ids not input

+The following shows the sequence flow for the `mark-attend` command:

+The following activity diagram shows the flow of events when a user executes a `mark-attend` command:

 ### \[Proposed\] Undo/redo feature